-Part F is broken down into five columns.
-In the first four columns, enter the purchase/invoice date or the date of export, the invoice number or import entry number, the supplier's name, and a brief description of the purchase.
-In the fifth column include the amount of the actual GST/HST paid or the calculated amount of GST/HST based on the reason code.
+Part F is broken down into six columns.
+In the first four columns, enter the date of the purchase or the invoice date, the invoice number or import entry number, the supplier's name, and a brief description of the purchase.

-List all purchase details separately in Part F. If you need more space to list all of your purchases in Part F, use Form GST288, Supplement to Forms GST189 and GST498.
+List all purchase details in Part F. For an example, see "Example of Section I of Part C, and Part F on Form GST189" on page 35.
+If you need more space to list all of your purchases in Part F, add another page.
+Note